maclong9/harvard-compsci/Introduction/05-Data-Structures/README.md

 > [!NOTE]
 > For simple explanations an array of 7 is usefu because it has a perfect middle value.

-The problem with a linked list is you lose $\log(n)$ running time because you must start from the beginning every time you need to reach a value further into the array.
+The problem with a linked list is you lose $O(\log{n})$ running time because you must start from the beginning every time you need to reach a value further into the array.

 You can view a 7 value array as the middle, the middle of the middle and the middle of the middle of the middle.